86Box/docs/dev/api/pci.rst

 .. note:: The documentation for some devices may treat configuration space registers as 16- or 32-bit-wide.
 Since 86Box works with 8-bit-wide registers, make sure to translate all wider register offsets and bit numbers into individual bytes (in little endian / least significant byte first).

+.. important:: Aside from the configuration space, devices will very often have a different set of registers in :ref:`I/O or memory space <dev/api/pci:Base Address Registers>`; from now on, "registers" will refer to configuration space registers.

 The most important registers in the standard set are:

 .. flat-table::